JahMeat/Datathon-2025/README.md

 Additionally, we visualize key patterns and trends using Tableau to support operational planning and resource allocation.

-Our work addresses the following goals:
-- Predict the number of service requests per Service Request Type.
-- Predict future requests at the Department level.
-- Predict service requests for specific ZIP Code and Service Request Type combinations.

 ## Final Models
 We evaluated multiple models — Linear Regression, Random Forest, LightGBM, and XGBoost — and selected the best-performing model for each service category based on Mean Absolute Percentage Error (MAPE).